Hidouen/Ada.Meteo_Traffic_Nantes/README.md

 # Ada Tech School project : Dataviz and API

-A small website that to see road traffic conditions in Nantes city in real-time thanks to an awesome [API](https://data.nantesmetropole.fr/explore/dataset/244400404_fluidite-axes-routiers-nantes-metropole/information/)
+A small website to [visualize](https://www.chartjs.org/) traffic conditions in the city of Nantes in real time thanks to data collected from an awesome [API](https://data.nantesmetropole.fr/explore/dataset/244400404_fluidite-axes-routiers-nantes-metropole/information/)